campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-09-11-13-47-32
+- Updated constants-arrays.php to add an example for Choices Override using Comms Type = Phone/Email as and example.

 2025-09-10-19-02-32
 - Updated module.php recColRenderAs to handle Choices Overrides.
 - Updated functions-helpers.php function eleLogAuditTable so TEXT columns are height constrained.